+As argued above, putting a supranational message on the ether is hardly enough.
+To affect wider legitimacy beliefs, supranational communication needs to engage citizens to generate publicity.
+Our observational setting can unfortunately not ascertain who actually receives supranational tweets and what is triggered on part of these recipients.
+But the Twitter data allow – to some extent – analyzing at least the on-platform engagement of users.

+An initial publicity indicator is the number of users who subscribe to or ‘follow’ supranational accounts.
+As the Twitter APIs unfortunately do not offer respective historical data, we developed and share scripts extracting this information whenever an archive.org snapshot of the individual profile is available (see Appendix A3).
+This shows that the growing volume of supranational tweets was followed by partially also dramatically increasing numbers of subscribers of supranational accounts.
+Yet, these follower counts are strongly right-skewed, and this bias to few selected supranational accounts intensified over time.
+The by far most prominent account is @EU_Commission with 1,491,171 followers as of May 4, 2021, followed by the institutional accounts of the European Council President (1,194,648 followers) and the European Central Bank (627,385).
+The most prominent personal accounts are Commission president Von der Leyen (587,814 followers), Competition Commissioner Vestager (295,650), and the High Representative for Foreign Affairs and Security Policy, Josep Borell (202,519).
+Personal accounts have on average 13,000 followers less than institutional accounts, but this difference is not statistically significant, indicating sizeable variation within both groups.
+At the lower end of the distribution, we find several Commission Directors-General as well as the Euratom Supply Agency with only 78 followers.

-How strongly do these users actually engage with the supranational messages?
-Clearly, we have no off-platform information on what users do with the information they receive.
-However, we can observe their direct on-platform engagement.
-Twitter allows users to like messages, to amplify or contextualize them by retweets or quotes, or to directly publicly reply.
-We collect the counts of each of these engagements in response to each original, self-authored tweet by supranational actors.
-Since the number of users that may have seen the tweet in the first place affects the number of possible engagements, we express them as the percentage share of followers at the time each tweet was published.
-The results for the supranational EU personal accounts are limited to the time period between the day they assumed office and the collection date.
-For institutional accounts, we reduce our samples to accounts that have at least two archive.org snapshots, considering only tweets at or after the first of those snapshots due to the imprecision in interpolated follower counts noted above, Figure 5 plots these engagement ratios against our equally treated benchmark samples.
+To study the average publicity of individual supranational messages, we analyze the on-platform engagement features Twitter offers.
+Users can like messages, may amplify or contextualize them by retweets or quotes, or can reply publicly.
+We collect the counts of these engagements in response to each original tweet.
+This raw data can be misleading as the engagement counts are constrained by the number of users that have seen a supranational message in the first place.
+Since the Twitter API unfortunately does not offer this number of ‘impressions’, we normalize engagement counts against the interpolated number of followers at the time an account has published the respective tweet.
+Figure 4 plots these engagement ratios against our equally treated benchmark samples.

-Figure 5: User engagement indicators
+Figure 4: User engagement rates

 These data provide three main insights.
-First, supranational messages receive, overall, as much direct Twitter user engagement as messages from executive actors and institutions at the national and international levels.
+First, supranational messages receive, overall, as much Twitter user engagement as messages from executive actors and institutions at the national and regional levels.
 Supranational messages are, in fact, slightly more frequently liked and retweeted than those from national institutions and actors in the UK.
 Only UK actors tweeting in personal capacity received a markedly higher share of quotes and replies on their messages.
 Second, across all samples, Twitter users tend to engage more strongly with personal accounts than with institutional ones.
-Personalization of political messaging seems to matter on this social medium and for supranational EU actors as well.
+Personalization of political messaging seems to matter on this social medium and this holds for supranational EU actors as well.
 Third, direct engagement with executive tweets is not particularly high in absolute terms.
 On average, the number of direct engagements with supranational tweets by either liking, retweeting, quoting, or replying does not exceed a share of 0.14% of the number of users following the respective account.